sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/partitioned-policies.md

 **Note**

 For v2.4 and 1.4 multiple policies are only supported only via the Add Key section and via the API.
-Support oAuth, and Portal API Catalogues are planned for subsequent releases.
+Support oAuth, and Portal API Catalogs are planned for subsequent releases.
 Support of multiple policies for JWT and OIDC is done through the API definition when using scopes.
 {{< /note >}}